wangraying/sglang/docs/benchmark/benchmark.md

 requests within each sequence group share a long common system prompt, and this will greatly decrease computation when radix cache is enabled.
 2. Enabling radix cache could also lead to a higher ITL, we attribute it to the overhead of maintaining the prefix structure in the radix tree.
-(Peculiar datapoint on dataset Random-4000, with random policy)
 3. Similar trends are observed when using chunked prefills with mixed-running enabled.
 We omit the details for brevity.
-4. We conclude that for datasets that has a characteristic of sharing common prefix among requests, radix cache is preferable to boost performance, otherwise, a simple key-value based chunk cache, i.e. the implentation when radix cache is disabled, is sufficient to achieve good performance.
+4. We conclude that for scenarios that have a characteristic of sharing common prefix among requests, radix cache is preferable to boost performance, otherwise, a simple key-value based chunk cache, i.e. the implentation when radix cache is disabled, is sufficient to achieve good performance.